County (United States): County equivalents

 Consolidated city-counties are not designated county equivalents for administrative purposes; since both the city and the county at least nominally exist, they are properly classified as counties in their own right.
 Likewise, the boroughs of New York City are coextensive with counties and are therefore by definition also not county equivalents.

 Territories

-There are technically no counties in U.S. territories.
-American Samoa has its own counties, but the U.S. Census Bureau does not treat them as counties (instead, the U.S. Census Bureau treats American Samoa's three districts and two atolls as county equivalents).
-American Samoa's counties are treated as minor civil divisions.
-Most territories are directly divided into municipalities or similar units, which are treated as equivalent of counties for statistical purposes:
+Most U.S. territories are directly divided into municipalities or similar units, which are mostly treated as county equivalents for statistical purposes: